-Roger Strair, MD, PhD is the chief of Hematologic Malignancies/Hematopoietic Stem Cell Transplantation at The Cancer Institute of New Jersey, as well as a professor of medicine at UMDNJ-Robert Wood Johnson Medical School.
+Roger Strair, MD, PhD is a medical oncologist and chief of blood disorders at Rutgers Cancer Institute of New Jersey and professor of medicine at Rutgers Robert Wood Johnson Medical School.

 Listening to the Patient

 While many patients with acute leukemia have a disease that enters remission with standard chemotherapy, some patients have leukemia that is resistant to treatment or relapses after remission is obtained.
 Such was the unfortunate situation for one patient two years ago.
-She was discharged from the hospital to recover from treatment, in anticipation of returning to CINJ to participate in a clinical trial testing a new agent.
-However, when she returned to CINJ two weeks later, her leukemia had regressed.
+She was discharged from the hospital to recover from treatment, in anticipation of returning to the Cancer Institute of New Jersey to participate in a clinical trial testing a new agent.
+However, when she returned to the Cancer Institute two weeks later, her leukemia had regressed.
 Detailed analysis of her diet and living conditions raised the prospect that her consumption of an herbal tea prepared by her mother may have played a role.
 She told us that something amazing had occurred and, we followed her lead.
-The tea leaves were obtained and tested in the laboratory at CINJ and found to kill leukemia cells.
+The tea leaves were obtained and tested in the laboratory at the Institute and found to kill leukemia cells.
 Tragically, the patient’s remission only lasted several months, but the hope is that isolation of the active ingredient in the tea will provide another important tool in the battle against leukemia.
-In pursuing this, CINJ initiated an ongoing multi-institutional collaborative research project with Dr. Daniel Medina of CINJ and Drs.
+In pursuing this, the Cancer Institute of New Jersey initiated an ongoing multi-institutional collaborative research project with Dr. Daniel Medina of the Cancer Institute and Drs.
 Edmond LaVoie and James Simon of Rutgers University.

 Immune Therapy for Kidney Cancer

-Working with Dr. Mark Stein of CINJ’s Genitourinary Group, a new immune therapy for kidney cancer developed at CINJ has been implemented.
+Working with Dr. Mark Stein of the Cancer Institute’s Genitourinary Group, a new immune therapy for kidney cancer developed at the Institute has been implemented.
 This treatment utilizes immune cells donated by a close relative.
 The cells are then treated in the laboratory and given to the patient to help stimulate an immune attack on the cancer.
 Correlative laboratory studies demonstrate that the donated immune cells likely instruct the patients own immune cells to attack the cancer.
 This clinical study is ongoing.

 A New Therapy for Patients with Leukemia

 Several years ago studies revealed that when acute leukemia cells grow in the laboratory they are dependent on a component called “nuclear factor kappa B”.
-CINJ research studies done in collaboration with Dr. Daniel Medina and Dr. Arnold Rabson, director of the Child Health Institute at UMDNJ-Robert Wood Johnson Medical School, determined that nuclear factor kappa B is inhibited in the leukemia cells when patients take a commonly-used anti-inflammatory drug.
-In a new study at CINJ, the anti-inflammatory agent is being combined with standard leukemia therapy to determine if the treatment results in molecular changes in the leukemia cell that predict for better outcomes.
+Cancer Institute of New Jersey research studies done in collaboration with Dr. Daniel Medina and Dr. Arnold Rabson, director of the Child Health Institute at Robert Wood Johnson Medical School, determined that nuclear factor kappa B is inhibited in the leukemia cells when patients take a commonly-used anti-inflammatory drug.
+In a new study at the Institute, the anti-inflammatory agent is being combined with standard leukemia therapy to determine if the treatment results in molecular changes in the leukemia cell that predict for better outcomes.

 Transplant: Not for Everyone…Yet